mailcow/mailcow-dockerized/docs/first_steps.md

 You don't need to change the Nginx site that comes with mailcow: dockerized.
 mailcow: dockerized trusts the default gateway IP 172.22.1.1 as proxy.
 This is very important to control access to Rspamd's web UI.

-Make sure you change HTTP_BIND and HTTPS_BIND to a local address and set the ports accordingly, for example:
+Make sure you change HTTP_BIND and HTTPS_BIND in `mailcow.conf` to a local address and set the ports accordingly, for example:
 ```
 HTTP_BIND=127.0.0.1
 HTTP_PORT=8080
 HTTPS_PORT=127.0.0.1
 HTTPS_PORT=8443
 ```

+Recreate affected containers by running `docker-compose up -d`.

 Configure your local webserver as reverse proxy: